pokey/blind_files/README.md

 hello.txt
 ```

-It will also contain a file `mapping.csv` with the contents:
+In `mapping_dir` you will also find a file `mapping.csv` with the contents:

 ```
 original,blinded
 sample_1,golf_elbow
 sample_2,co-producer_reputation
 ```

+#### Limitations
+This will only replace names at the top level of the input directory.
+If you
+have a more complex nested directory structure, where the identifer names may
+be buried in the directory tree, use identifier list approach described below.

 ### Using a list of identifiers
 In the second mode of operation, you can specify list of identifiers that